todorpp/K8S/lab_03/README.md

 The mount path we can see in the code which is story folder in the working directory line 9     const filePath = path.join(__dirname, process.env.STORY_FOLDER, 'text.txt');

-And the env value is specified in deployment.yaml:
-env:
-  - name: STORY_FOLDER
-    value:'story'

 So beneth the container we specify the path and the name:
 volumeMounts:
   - mountPath: /app/story